federvieh/selma/README.md

  * Last played text should be used on app startup (or first lesson/text on first start)
  * restore option to repeat none (stop after last or last starred)
  * Show nicer text in Playbar
+ * show repeat icon for all lessons when repeating only starred